-- (a) For the purposes of this rule, hospital inpatient services are those services that are billed with codes "0111" through "0118" in form locator #4 on the UB-04 billing form. - (b) Hospital inpatient bills must include: - (A) For dates of service prior to Oct.
-1, 2014, ICD-9-CM codes, and on or after Oct.
-1, 2014, ICD-10-CM codes; - (B) When applicable, procedural codes; - (C) The hospital's NPI; and - (D) The Medicare Severity Diagnosis Related Group (MS-DRG) code for bills from those hospitals listed in Appendix A. - (c) Unless otherwise provided by contract, the insurer must pay the audited bill for hospital inpatient services by multiplying the amount charged by the hospital's adjusted cost to charge ratio (See Bulletin 290).
+(a) For the purposes of this rule, hospital inpatient services are those services that are billed with codes "0111" through "0118" in form locator #4 on the UB-04 billing form.

+(b) Hospital inpatient bills must include:

+(A) For dates of service prior to Oct.
+1, 2015, ICD-9-CM codes, and for dates of service on and after Oct.
+1, 2015, ICD-10-CM codes;

+(B) When applicable, procedural codes;

+- (C) The hospital's NPI; and - (D) The Medicare Severity Diagnosis Related Group (MS-DRG) code, except for: - (i) Bills from critical access hospitals, (See Bulletin 290); or - (ii) Bills containing revenue code 002x.

+(c) Unless otherwise provided by contract, the insurer must pay the audited bill for hospital inpatient services by multiplying the amount charged by the hospital's adjusted cost-to-charge ratio (See Bulletin 290).
 The insurer must pay in-state hospitals not listed in Bulletin 290 at 80 percent of billed charges for inpatient services.